Blockbuster (retailer): Hong Kong

 Blockbuster pulled out of the market in 2004 after high operating costs and losses to copyright infringement.

 Ireland

 In March 2010, Blockbuster announced that it intended to sell all operations in Europe.
 The company once had an Irish subsidiary, Xtravision, which did not operate under the Blockbuster brand name.
 Blockbuster sold Xtravision at a loss in August 2009 to Birchhall Investments Limited.
 All remaining stores were closed in 2016, leaving only its online business and vending machines.
+In June 2021, Xtravision Xpress was placed into voluntary receivership.

 Israel

 In the late 2000s at its peak, Blockbuster Israel had 40 branches and more than 260 automated video rentals.
 In December 2011, Blockbuster closed off its last branch store, and had only 80 automated video rentals left.

 Japan

-In March 1991, Fujita Den Trading (which was the master franchise owner of McDonald's in Japan) and Blockbuster Inc entered into a joint venture to establish Japan's first Blockbuster Video stores.
+In March 1991, Fujita Den Trading (which was the master franchise owner of McDonald's in Japan) and Blockbuster Inc. entered into a joint venture to establish Japan's first Blockbuster Video stores.
 By October 1992, Fujita and Blockbuster opened 15 stores in the country – four of them next to McDonald's outlets and most being located in the greater Tokyo area.
 Unlike Blockbuster's U.S. stores, each Japanese outlet only occupied about half the floor space at 5,000 square feet due to the country's more limited available real estate.
 By June 1996, 32 stores were in operation with a public aim for 150 by 1998.
 Blockbuster Japan faced heavy competition from Osaka-based video rental chain, Tsutaya, with its 817 outlets, but the company saw opportunity in the population having high VCR ownership levels (at around 75%), low satellite TV penetration (at around 27%), and well-ordered store layouts (unique for most local video stores).
 However, Blockbuster's business strategy of "wholesome home entertainment" saw it refuse to stock adult entertainment, which accounted for 35% of the Japanese video market, or the extreme horror films that were also popular.
 All of which meant Blockbuster was unable to fit adequately into the Japanese market, and was immediately put at a disadvantage compared to competitors that had no such ethical stance.
 Blockbuster handed its remaining shares over to Fujita Den Trading in 1999, and exited the Japanese market.